 Patrick Leahy became chairman of the Senate Committee on the Judiciary during the 107th Congress.
 He served as chairman briefly from January 3 to January 20, at which time the Republicans took control of the Senate.
-Control changed back to the Democrats in June when Vermont senator James Jeffords left the Republican Party and began to caucus with the Democrats, and Leahy until 2003.
-He became chairman again from 2007 to 2015.
+Control changed back to the Democrats in June when Vermont senator James Jeffords left the Republican Party and began to caucus with the Democrats.
+Leahy chaired from 2001 to 2003, and again from 2007 to 2015.

 Senator James Jeffords announced his intention to leave the Republican Party and to take on status as an Independent, but to caucus with the Democratic Party.
 His change ended the Senate's historic 50-50 split and, when it took effect on June 6, shifted the floor leadership and committee organization to the Democratic Party.
 This was the first time in Senate history that party control shifted in mid-session.